Consensus estimates for Hannon Armstrong Sustainable Infrastructure Capital Inc. (HASI) stock's next quarter - The Dwinnex

-As of close of business last night, Hannon Armstrong Sustainable Infrastructure Capital Inc.’s stock clocked out at $23.97, down -1.96% from its previous closing price of $24.45.
-In other words, the price has decreased by -$0.48 from its previous closing price.
-On the day, 556721 shares were traded.
-HASI stock price reached its highest trading level at $24.18 during the session, while it also had its lowest trading level at $23.41.
+As of close of business last night, Hannon Armstrong Sustainable Infrastructure Capital Inc.’s stock clocked out at $26.66, up 1.10% from its previous closing price of $26.37.
+In other words, the price has increased by $+0.29 from its previous closing price.
+On the day, 644175 shares were traded.
+HASI stock price reached its highest trading level at $26.83 during the session, while it also had its lowest trading level at $26.41.

 Sponsored